ExpediaDotCom/tesla/README.md

 }
 ```

-This client will call our greeting server and download a Tesla binary message.
-And then we decode it to a ```HelloMessage``` object.
+This client will call our greeting server, download a Tesla binary message, and decode it to a ```HelloMessage``` object.

-Let's recompile our project and start server again.
+Let's recompile our project and start the server again.

 ```
 mvn clean install
 mvn exec:java -Dexec.mainClass="com.mycompany.hello.HelloTesla"
 ```

-In another terminal window, we ran our client by following commmand.
+In another terminal window, we run our client by the following commmand.

 ```
 mvn exec:java -Dexec.mainClass="com.mycompany.hello.HelloClient"